kishore-rajkumar/aws-springboot-lambda-dynamodb-task-manager-api/README.md

 ✅ Create, update, delete, and retrieve tasks
 ✅ Query tasks by status using DynamoDB GSI
-✅ Integration tests using LocalStack and Testcontainers

 ✅ Controller tests with MockMvc

+✅ Spring Boot Lambda handler for AWS deployment

+## ✨ Features

+✅ Create, update, delete, and retrieve tasks via REST API ✅ Query tasks by status using DynamoDB GSI
+✅ Serverless deployment using AWS Lambda and API Gateway ✅ Local testing with LocalStack and profile-based configuration ✅ Integration tests using LocalStack and Testcontainers ✅ CI/CD pipeline with GitHub Actions
 ✅ Modular separation of controller, service, and repository layers
 ✅ Dynamic property injection for test environments
-✅ Spring Boot Lambda handler for AWS deployment
+✅ Structured logging and centralized error handling

 ---